nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

    :local:
    :depth: 2

-The Bluetooth mesh chat sample demonstrates how the mesh network can be used to facilitate communication between nodes by text, using the :ref:`bt_mesh_chat_client_model`.
+The Bluetooth® mesh chat sample demonstrates how the mesh network can be used to facilitate communication between nodes by text, using the :ref:`bt_mesh_chat_client_model`.

 .. toctree::
    :maxdepth: 1